 13. When the Office 2013 installation has finished close all pages and once restart your computer to see the result.

-It’s good to deploy Windows 10 using MDT in order to create master image and then deploy it to other machines.
-Directly deploying with this method is a time consumer process and is not a good practice for Windows and Application deployment.
+It’s good to deploy Windows 10 using MDT in order to create the master image and then deploy it to other machines.
+Directly deploying with this method is a time-consuming process and is not a good practice for Windows and Application Deployment.

 The MDT is a perfect toolkit to deploy software and operating system or creating a master image from a reference computer.
 To get more from MDT for lite touch level, you must combine MDT with WDS to create a flexible Deployment environment and using consistently in your network.

 I hope it will help you to create your own deployment lab for your production environment with Windows Deployment Toolkit and can simply deploy Windows 10 using MDT or Windows Deployment Services.
-If you have any question, feel free to ask you question about Windows and Application deployment.
+If you have any question, feel free to ask your question about Windows and Application Deployment.